 What we need from you

 - Use the Course Readings system to create your reading list prioritised according to required, recommended and further readings.
+Add tags to item to provide instructions to the Library to help with processing more quickly.

 How will students access and manage their learning resources?